Learning the optimal scale for GWAS through hierarchical SNP aggregation: Numerical simulations

 \section{Numerical simulations}

 The performance evaluation described below was designed to assess the ability of our method to retrieve causal SNPs or causal clusters of SNPs under different simulation scenarios.
 For each scenario, we use a matrix $\mathrm{X_{HAPGEN}}$ of SNPs generated by the \textsf{HAPGEN2} software \citep{su_hapgen2_2011} with a sample size of 1000 individuals.
 This software allows to simulate an entire chromosome conditionally on a reference set of population haplotypes (from HapMap3) and an estimate of the fine-scale recombination rate across the region, so that the simulated data share similar patterns with the reference data.
 We generate the chromosome 1 (103 457 SNPs) using the haplotype structure of CEU population (Utah residents with Northern and Western European ancestry from the CEPH collection) as reference set.
 The HAPGEN2 software allows to generate a controls-only matrix of SNPs (no disease allele).
+We filtered this matrix according to the minor allele frequency to only keep SNPs with a MAF greater than $5\%$ thus reducing the size of $\mathrm{X_{HAPGEN}}$ to 60 179 SNPs.

-We generate a posteriori the phenotype using the logit model with a given set of causal SNPs.
+We generate a posteriori the phenotype using the logit model with a given set of causal SNPs or cluster of SNPs.
 The main difference between the different scenarios is to be found in the way that the case-control phenotype y is simulated.